 Popular Flintshire pet store relocates to 10,000 square foot Deeside premises

-A popular Flintshire pet store is relocating to new premises five times the size of the current shop and is adding a dog-friendly coffee shop.
+A popular Flintshire pet store has relocated to new premises five times the size of the current shop and has added a dog-friendly coffee shop.

-Pups and Pets in Dobshill will close its doors today for the last time and reopen on Wednesday, June 9 in a 10,000 square foot unit on Deeside Industrial Estate.
+Independently-owned Pups and Pets in Dobshill closed the doors for the last time on Tuesday and will open up a huge new store in a 10,000 square foot unit on Deeside Industrial Estate today.

-The Dobshill store sits on a site next to the A550 and was taken over by petrol stations operators Kay Group.
+The Dobshill store was situated on a site next to the A550 which has been taken over by petrol stations operators Kay Group.

 “Being an independent store that always has our customers’ satisfaction at the forefront of our mind, it made sense for us to take our inspiration from them when looking at expansion.”